 You know that content is important.
-You’ve seen the content marketing stats, you’ve heard the buzz, you’ve probably even put some kind of content marketing in place for your brand, but is it working?
+You’ve seen the content marketing stats, you’ve heard the buzz, you’ve probably even put some kind of content marketing in place for your brand.
+But is your content working to boost your business?
 Like, really working to drive the traffic, leads and sales you deserve?
-Let’s first take a step back and talk about how your target audience is shopping, shall we?
+Let’s first take a step back and talk about how your target audience is purchasing, shall we?

-Understanding today's consumer takes work, and understanding your target audiences in particular is an important task.
-The majority of consumers today share some important characteristics, though.
+Understanding your customers’ path to purchase is more important than ever.
+Knowing the buying behaviors of your target audiences is an important task.
+The majority of buyers today share some important characteristics, though.
 Their need to research online is a vital one for brands to understand and adapt to.

-It’s no secret that consumers are using online channels to research brands, products and services before making a purchase.
-They are creating digital touch points throughout the buying journey, doing online research whether they end up making the purchase online or in store.
-With shoppers consuming so much digital content along their path to purchase, it’s more important than ever for brands to craft the right content that will establish them as the best choice, no matter where the final purchase is made.
+It’s no secret that buyers are using online channels to research brands, products and services before making a purchase.
+They are creating digital touch points throughout the buying journey, doing online research whether they end up making the purchase online, in store, or over the phone.
+With so much digital content being consumed along their path to purchase, it’s more important than ever for brands to craft the right content that will establish you as the best choice, no matter where the final purchase is made.
 But what are the top three things your content should be doing for you?

-- Increasing brand awareness - Shoppers need pages to read, Facebook reviews to share and tweets to retweet.
+- Increasing brand awareness – Buyers need pages to read, Facebook reviews to share and tweets to retweet.
 If you want people to talk about your brand, you have to give them something to talk about.
 Educate them on how and why your brand and products are best, so that when they are faced with that wall of products or thousands of search results, they recognize and respond to your brand name.
-Don’t settle for brochure-style product information, give them more.
+Don’t settle for brochure-style product information.
+Give them more.
 Talk about your brand, why and how your products were developed.
 Go deeper to create a connection.

-- Establishing brand authority – When confronted with options, consumers need to know (and remember) why your brand is the best choice.
+- Establishing brand authority – When confronted with options, prospective buyers need to know (and remember) why your brand is the best choice.
 Your online content gives you the opportunity to start establishing your authority early on in the buying cycle.
 Are you using better quality materials?
 Do you have a no waste manufacturing process?
 Is your technology more innovative than the competition?
-Set yourself apart, early and often, so that consumers know why your brand is the best choice.
+Set yourself apart, early and often, so that purchasers know why your brand is the best choice.

-Based on how people are shopping, your online content could very well become the starting point for most of your future sales.
-You have to use each piece of your online presence, from your website to your social channels to your ads, to move consumers through the sales funnel.
-Whether they are shopping for your product on your website, on Amazon or in store, your content pieces are the seeds to future sales.
+Based on how people are buying, your online content could very well become the starting point for most of your future sales.
+You have to use each piece of your online presence, from your website to your social channels to your ads, to move buyers through the sales funnel.
+Whether they are shopping for your product on your website, through your sales rep, on Amazon or in store, your content pieces are the seeds to future sales.
 Don’t get left behind, invest in a strategic, creative content marketing strategy to set your brand apart from the competition!